No Code = Independence

 While admittedly not on the same scale as the American Revolutionary War or the Declaration of Independence, we are seeing a revolution of sorts when it comes to software development.

-Even those companies that don't have legacy systems and are instead cobbling together solutions with spreadsheets, email, and duck tape, a flexible integrated no-code system is far superior.
+Even those companies that don't have legacy systems and are instead cobbling together solutions with spreadsheets, email, and duct tape, a flexible integrated no-code system is far superior.

 So it is on this day, I declare no code = independence!